MuhammadBinUsman03/Query-Router/README.md

 ![image](https://github.com/user-attachments/assets/0503e1cf-da7e-4041-a8b3-afacd937377a)

 # Comparison
-Overall classifier may be effecive in outputs but incurs greater inference/storage costs and has high latency, meanwhile embedding router are cosst effective and has faster-response times thus more suitable for large scale systems.
+Overall classification routers may be effective in outputs but incurs greater inference/storage costs and have high latency, meanwhile embedding routers are cost-effective and have faster-response times thus more suitable for large-scale systems.
 | Aspect                 | Tiny LLaMA Classifier                                      | Embedded KNN Router                                  |
 |------------------------|-------------------------------------------------|-----------------------------------------------------|
 | Inference Cost         | High (4-5 GB model size)                        | Low (~500 MB model size)                            |